YaegerKnight/ML/README.md

 # ML

-# Machine Learning Lab Notebooks
+# Machine Learning Lab Programs
 For the 2015 CBCS Scheme, VTU

 ---